hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

 ## Brief background and motivation

-While I've been aware of the excellent ecoacoustics work coming out of the Cornell Ornithology Lab for years now, I only encountered the BirdNET project about a year ago.
+While I've been aware of the excellent ecoacoustics work coming out of the Cornell Lab of Ornithology for years now, I only encountered the BirdNET project about a year ago.

 During the [Recurse Center](https://www.recurse.com)'s 2024 *Never Graduate Week*, [Logan Williams](https://subject.space/) presented on [*Bird signs and cycles, February, 2024*](https://subject.space/projects-static/winter-bird-cycles/), a beautiful and compelling interactive visualization he created from recordings captured by his own BirdNET-Pi installation.
 <div class="centered-children">